May 11 & 12, 2019

-Join seasoned, organic builder Teo Briseño to experience the beauty and function of working with stone, clay, sand and straw.
-Learn the applications, materials and process for working with these abundant resources, then make adobe bricks and cob to build a lasting feature onsite.
-This two day course will be held at Earthroots 39-acre property, Big Oak Canyon, located in Silverado Canyon.
+Join seasoned, organic builder Teo Briseño to experience the beauty and function of working with stone, clay, sand, and straw.
+Learn the applications, materials, and process for working with these abundant resources, then work together to attach new cob and adobe to the existing cob and adobe structure started in the June Natural Building Workshop.
+Themes of the natural area will be composed and made real as the bench continues to take its form.
+This two-day course will be held at Earthroots 39-acre property, Big Oak Canyon, located in Silverado Canyon.

-June 2: Materials harvesting, preparations and process for making adobe bricks and cob: Lecture and Workshop
+Day 1: Materials harvesting, preparations, and process for making adobe bricks and cob: Lecture and Workshop

 –Online click HERE for enrollment form, one per family.
 Please mail one Medical and Release Form per person (see link in right column).